How, you may ask, does a 21st-century travel writer in Colorado have a connection to the great cowboy legend William (Buffalo Bill) Cody?

-After all, during his heyday, Buffalo Bill was among the best-known people in the world.
-Well, I learned some revealing things when I traveled recently to Cody, Wyoming a town founded by the man himself.
+At one time, the great cowboy legend Buffalo Bill Cody was the most well-known person in the world.
+I learned a lot about how he became a persona when I traveled recently to Cody, Wyoming, a town founded by the man himself.

 As you might imagine, the townspeople in Cody love Buffalo Bill.
-Places are named for him; his photos are all over The Irma, the hotel he named for his youngest daughter, and his statue stands prominently in front of the Buffalo Bill Center of the West.
+Places are named for him; his photos are all over The Irma, the hotel he built and named for his youngest daughter, and his handsome statue stands prominently in front of the Buffalo Bill Center of the West.
 In fact, it was here that I fell in love with the man.

 In the Buffalo Bill Museum—one of five different museums in the center—I learned that he was an advocate for the rights of Native Americans, for women, and for conservation.
 And I learned how Buffalo Bill became a persona, now a heroic American icon.

-The Legend of Buffalo Bill
+The Legend of Buffalo Bill Burial

-At Denver’s Olinger Mortuary, where Cody’s body lay, they asked to view it as friends of the deceased.
+At Denver’s Olinger Mortuary where Cody’s body lay, they asked to view it as friends of the deceased.
 Later that night, they snuck back in and swapped bodies.

 Ridiculous, right?